isaacnmm/pestpolicy-hugo2XX/content/posts/carpenter-ants-vs-fire-ants/index.md

 Collecting the fire ants for proper identification requires adequate keenness from that ant mounds. - Take your dishwashing gloves and pour some baby powder on them; wear those gloves now and this will hinder ants from crawling up. - Take a vial and put somerubbing alcoholonto the ant mound - the top part.
 Notably, the worker ants of the fire ants will climb and drop into the vial.

-- Finally, close the vial (with the fire ants inside) - but ensure to still use gloves to avoid ant bites - if bitten, [you can treat the ant bites](https://pestpolicy.com/how-to-treat-ant-bites/).
-Notably, fire ants come in 5 different species; red-imported fire ants, little-fire ants, desert-fire ants, tropical-fire ants, and the Southern (native) fire ants.
+- Finally, close the vial (with the fire ants inside) - but ensure to still use gloves to avoid ant bites - if bitten, [you can treat the ant bites](https://pestpolicy.com/how-to-treat-ant-bites/).Notably, fire ants come in 5 different species; red-imported fire ants, little-fire ants, desert-fire ants, tropical-fire ants, and the Southern (native) fire ants.

 - When the nests of these fire ants are attacked, the pest will move out aggressively ready to bite and sting in defense.